atolab/zenoh-fs/README.md

 ### Starting zfsd
 Assuming you have compiled from sources  then simply do:

-    zenoh-fs$ ./zfs.sh # This will setup the proper storage on zenoh zenoh-fs$ ./target/release/zfsd # assuming you are OK using ~/.zfs as home
+    zenoh-fs$ ./target/release/zfsd # assuming you are OK using ~/.zfs as home

 ### Uploading a file